palakgulati2020/Tango-Trees-Implementation/README.md

 ## Key Ideas
 Tango Trees are built using the following core concepts:
 - Preferred Path Decomposition, where frequently accessed paths are identified dynamically
-- Auxiliary Binary Search Trees to represent preferred paths efficiently
+- Auxiliary Red Black Trees to represent preferred paths efficiently
 - Dynamic restructuring of the tree after each access to reflect updated preferences

 These techniques allow the data structure to adapt to sequences of searches while maintaining near-optimal performance.